FrontSide/Sizun/README.md

 This is, however, downloaded automatically during the first run.<br />
 <sub>(Version 5.3.x of PMD would be available but CPD fails in creating a CSV output which makes the software a little useless for Sizun)</sub>

-Right now you also might have to install some python modules manually with pip since this might request root permission.
-Optionally you can create a python virtual environment in the application folder and install the modules there.
+Right now you also might have to install some python modules manually with pip since this might request root permission. **Alternatively** you can create a python virtual environment in the application folder and install the modules there.
 This is, however, just a temporary problem that will be gone once a first release is here.

 ## Usage (Temporary Solution)
 ### 1. Run with: